The look of vintage pickguards!

 Make your own pickguards with the look of vintage tortoise shell.

 Tortoloid is a handsome pickguard material developed and handmade by luthier Mario Proulx.
-Poured resins and dyes reproduce authentic tortoise shell patterns.
-Tortoloid is becoming a popular choice for making vintage-style guitars look even more vintage.
+Poured resins and dyes reproduce authentic tortoise shell patterns: tigerstripe, tortoise, and swirl.
+Tortoloid is a popular choice for making vintage-style guitars look even more vintage.
 Unhappy with modern "printed" pickguards?
 Tortoloid is a great alternative.

 Each Tortoloid sheet is individually made.
-No two have exactly the same pattern, just like natural shell.
-The highly durable material is .025" thin, flexible, and resists shrinkage.
+Just like natural shell, no two have exactly the same pattern.
+The highly durable material is 0.025" thin, flexible, and resists shrinkage.

 Available in these vintage styles:

-Dark brown tortoise When the pickguard is installed on a typical spruce guitar top, the color and 3-dimensional depth closely match actual antique Hawskbill tortoise shell (antique guitar picks were used for sampling the colors).
+When the pickguard is installed on a typical spruce guitar top, the color and 3-dimensional depth closely match actual antique Hawksbill tortoise shell used by Martin in the '30s.
+(Antique guitar picks were used for sampling the colors).
 Semi-transparent amber areas intensify the color of the soundboard to complement your guitar's appearance.
-Dark brown tortoise is also available in vintage Dreadnought shape.
+Antique tortoise is also available in vintage Dreadnought shape.

 Especially for Gibson acoustic guitars.
-Amber/brown for soundboards with a light sunburst or natural finish, and red/brown to complement typical darker sunbursts.
+Amber for soundboards with a light sunburst or natural finish, and red to complement typical darker sunbursts.